Learning Objectives

 Here are corrections to some common misconceptions about evolution by natural selection:

-2. Evolution is not a directed process with a fixed end point, or a best phenotype.
+- Misconception: Evolution is directed or has an end goal.
+Correction: Evolution is not a directed process with a fixed end point or a best phenotype.
 Rather, the environment serves as a selective agent.
-No amount of planning on the part of the organism can predict whether an organism will be a good fit for the environment it finds itself in.
+No amount of scheming or planning on the part of the organism can predict whether that organism will be a good fit for the environment it finds itself in.
 An individual cannot “try” to evolve or “anticipate” the types of mutations it should have for future environmental change.

 For thought and discussion: